 Lord Moynihan was Minister of Energy in the Thatcher and Major Governments.
 He was responsible for renewable energy policy and the British Government's R&D Energy Programmes.
 Prior to that he was Parliamentary Under Secretary of State at the Department of the Environment where he worked as a member of the three-man Ministerial Team on the privatisation of the water industry.
 He was Chairman of the UK Renewable Energy Advisory Group and the first President of the British Wind Energy Association.
-A former Director of Rowan Companies Inc. for nineteen years, he was Executive Chairman of Clipper Windpower Europe.
+A former Director of Rowan Companies Inc. for nineteen years, he was Executive Chairman of Consort Resources and then Executive Chairman of Clipper Windpower Europe.